|

 Likewise, thanks to its location as a border town, Subotica enjoys a unique mix of Hungarian and Serbian influences.
 When we were there last time, we chatted up a local shopkeeper who was a fifth-generation Subottican and could speak Hungarian, Serbian, English, and Russian!

-If you’re interested in visiting this Art Nouveau gem, check out my Subotica travel guide for everything you need to know. :)
+If you’re interested in visiting this Art Nouveau gem, my Subotica travel guide has all of the details (including a very interesting building worth visiting!) :)

 Where to stay in Subotica: